Nursing Home Reform Act

 - Freedom from physical restraints

-- The right to manage one's own finances or designate someone of their choice to do so
+- The right of self-determination to manage one's own finances or to choose someone to do it

 - The right to privacy